 Those who fancy adding to the aroma of the bush with a spritz of perfume should reserve their scent for evenings only.
 Wearing perfume on your skin in the sun can lead to premature aging, and no one wants that.
 “Perfume can also attract insects,” adds Jennifer.
 “If you absolutely need something, use lemongrass oil.”

-Speaking of skin, make sure you slather on high factor sunscreen every single day, and put it everywhere.
+Speaking of skin, make sure you slather on high factor sunscreen every single day and put it everywhere.
 That searing African sun might look lovely, but it’s brutal.
-Wear a hat and sunglasses too, and help your skin out by moisturising throughout your stay.
+Wear a hat and sunglasses too, and help your skin out by moisturizing throughout your stay.

 “A sports bra will definitely be a big help when you’re in the back of a safari vehicle,” imparts Olivia.
 “I would suggest comfortable knickers too.”
 As Olivia points out it’s also important to keep your skin happy.
 “A very good face wash and toner to wipe off the Kalahari desert or bush dust after a long day is really important, and don’t forget your lip salve.
 Lips get very dry on safari, especially in the desert and during the winter months.”